A Platform Needed to Fill a Knowledge Gap

 Current technological advances provide for new and more efficient tools and opportunities to connect experts and stakeholders around the world.
 They make it easier to identify and co-generate relevant knowledge products and solutions and to make them available, as public goods, to the global community.
 The need for a permanent legal forum can be met by harnessing new technologies to create a common, permanent, global and comprehensive Information and Communication Technology web-based platform called Collaboration for Development (C4D), while continuing to reach out to people who have no internet access.
 The development, implementation and administration of the permanent legal forum draws on the partners' vast repository of law and development knowledge, and on the Collaboration for Development platform (C4D), a secure collaboration platform that allows experts and practioners to conduct online brainstorming, learning and knowledge-sharing.

-Through an interactive web-based platform, the Global Forum leverages production and dissemination of development-related legal knowledge, helping to identify, discuss, and produce innovative and customized legal solution to development issues.
+The Global Forum leverages production and dissemination of development-related legal knowledge, helping to identify, discuss, and produce innovative and customized legal solution to development issues.